rohitkumar10x/grocery_sales-MySql-/README.md

-# 📄 Project Documentation — Grocery Sales Database
+# 📄 Project Documentation — Grocery Sales Analysis

 ## 1. Project Overview
 This project focuses on analyzing a grocery sales dataset using SQL.